awslabs/kubeflow-manifests/website/content/en/docs/deployment/cognito/guide-terraform.md

 +++
-title = "Terraform Deployment Guide" description = "Deploy Kubeflow with AWS Cognito as identity provider using Terraform" weight = 30
+title = "Terraform Deployment Guide" description = "Deploy Kubeflow with AWS Cognito as an identity provider using Terraform" weight = 30
 +++

 > Note: Terraform deployment options are still in preview.

+## Background

+This guide will walk you through using Terraform to:
+- Create a VPC
+- Create an EKS cluster
+- Create a Route53 subdomain
+- Create a Cognito user pool
+- Deploy Kubeflow with Cognito as an identity provider

+Additional background on using Cognito with the AWS Distribution for Kubeflow can be found [here]({{< ref "./guide.md/#background" >}}).

+Terraform documentation can be found [here](https://www.terraform.io/docs).

 ## Prerequisites